 A student may earn a maximum of 9 credits through externship placements that may be applied towards meeting a student’s graduation requirements in accordance with the Law School’s JD Degree Requirements Self-Audit Form.

-All externship placements are subject to the approval by the Assistant Dean of Experiential Learning.
+All externship placements are subject to the approval by the Executive Director of Career Services & Professional Development.

-For more information about the Externship Program or if you are interested in participating in the Externship Program, please contact Dr. Bridgett Ortega, Assistant Dean of Experiential Learning, at (678) 916-2600 or firstname.lastname@example.org.
+For more information about the Externship Program or if you are interested in participating in the Externship Program, please contact Dr. J.L.
+Wyatt-Keyton, Executive Director of Career Services and Professional Development, at (678) 916-2612 or firstname.lastname@example.org.

 How to Request an Extern